 As an anthropological “search engine”, eHRAF offers several solutions to the problem of easy access that can help to keep students interacting with instructor-approved texts (and with less dependence on Google).
 As described above, the eHRAF World Cultures and eHRAF Archaeology databases are comprised of monographs, manuscripts, articles, and theses.
 These trustworthy academic sources have been hand-indexed for subject contents by HRAF anthropologists.
 Whether reading specific pages or conducting their own searches in eHRAF, this means that students will find anthropological data to complete their assignments that is not available elsewhere on the web.

-In addition to our databases, our homepage contains accessibly-written posts on popular anthropological themes that can help introduce students to cross-cultural topics of interest, such as chocolate, pets, luck, and the home, as well as tips for conducting research in eHRAF.
+In addition to our databases, our homepage contains accessibly-written posts on popular anthropological themes that can help introduce students to cross-cultural topics of interest, such as chocolate, luck, and the home, as well as tips for conducting research in eHRAF.

 Where can I find assignments that are ready to upload to a learning management system?

 As mentioned above, our eHRAF Workbooks are comprised of PowerPoint presentations that can be uploaded and shared with classes via any platform.
 The first workbook – Introduction to Cultural Anthropology – covers a wide range of topics including sex and gender, subsistence, religion, politics, kinship, and art.
 Introduction to Archaeology includes methods, burial practices, and a series of “great discoveries”.